aindrila2412/Redisai_edgeAnalytics/README.md

 ## Overview

 This project demonstrates a possible deployment of the RedisEdge stack that provides real-time analytics of video streams.
+Also, this conists of Redis Data Source Plugin for Grafana

 The following diagram depicts the flows between the system's parts.